-- Non-horizontal Mergers: - Vertical mergers:
+- Non-horizontal Mergers: - Vertical mergers

-These are mergers between undertakings which operate at different levels of the production or supply chain of an industry.
+These are mergers between an upstream supplier and a downstream customer.undertakings which operate at different levels of the production or supply chain of an industry.
 Although vertical mergers are often pro-competitive, they may in some circumstances reduce the competitive constraints faced by the merged entity by foreclosing a substantial part of the market to competitors6 or by increasing the likelihood of post-merger collusion.
 This risk is, however, unlikely to arise except in the presence of existing market power at one level in the production or supply chain at least, or in markets where there is already significant vertical integration or restraints.
 An example of a vertical merger would be a merger between a manufacturer and a wholesaler.